 With warm weather comes a noticeable increase in gnat activity, both inside and outside the home.
 Fortunately, learning how to get rid of gnats is a simple task that requires just a few supplies.
-This guide will teach you how to get rid of gnats outside, in your house, in your plants and prevent them from returning.
+Use this guide to learn how to get rid of gnats in your house, in your garden and in your house plants.
+Plus, get tips to prevent gnats from returning.

 What Attracts Gnats?